salatfreak/pyromaniac/docs/development.md

 # Development
 Pyromaniac is developed in python and like [Butane][butane] intended to be distributed and run as a container image.
+It can simple be built by running `podman build -t pyromaniac .` in repositories root directory.

 The project is non-commercial and contributions are very welcome.